dbt-labs/docs.getdbt.com/website/docs/docs/deploy/run-visibility.md

 ### Run summary tab

-You can view or download in-progress and historical access logs for your dbt runs.
+You can view or download in-progress and historical logs for your dbt runs.
 This makes it easier for the team to debug errors more efficiently.

 <Lightbox src="/img/docs/dbt-cloud/deployment/access-logs.gif" width="85%" title="Access logs for run steps" />